Numangatini Tione Ariki: Succession

 The Missionaries didn't recognize Tavita as rightful heir, on the excuse that he was not born in church wedlock.
 The opposition opposed Tione as heir, on the grounds that he was part Rarotongan.
 Tavita, however, died before his father.
 On the death of Numangatini, in 1878, a district chief installed No'oroa as ariki on the grounds that he was of senior descent, and full Mangaian.

 The seat of Numangatini was made ready for No'oroa, but Miringatangi, a bigotted Church judge, as described by Frederick Moss, placed another chair besides that of No'oroa, his excuse was that Tione was the older man and an uncle and felt sorry for him.
 When No'oroa was installed in his seat, Tione was sitting beside him.
 Thus a double-arikiship was created.
 Both ruled, but Tione being the older and more dominant person wielded the greater influence.

 Visit to London

 King John paid Her Majesty Queen Victoria a visit in London.
 After his audience at Buckingham Palace he was careful to walk backwards and so continue facing the Queen.
-Victoria was so impressed at his courtesy that she presented him with a Union Flag with her picture on it, and told him that Mangaia would from that day forward forever be part of Great Britain.
+Victoria was so impressed at his courtesy that she presented him with a Union Flag with her picture on it.
+King John met Queen Victoria requesting that land in Mangaia continue the traditional chiefly ruling system and as such be independent of British land courts, whilst remaining within the British Cook Islands protectorate.
+A request that was granted by Queen Victoria with the flag presented as formal recognition of the agreement.
+Hence the English flag with Queen Victoria in the upper left hand corner.